Trekking with us in India

-Although we run our treks and expeditions in a similar format to most trekking companies, we excel at details, for example providing readily accessible filtered water (and change the filters regularly), we choose delicious homemade jams and a wide variety of sauces, and use on the very best cooking oils, you get the idea.
+Although we run our treks and expeditions in a similar format to most trekking companies, we excel at details, for example providing readily accessible filtered water (and change the filters regularly), we choose delicious homemade-style jams and a wide variety of sauces, and use on the very best cooking oils, you get the idea.
 Our meals are delicious, we ourselves eat them three or four months a year so really care.
 Our dining systems are well set up, breakfast outside if fine (eggs to order), a no-waiting lunch on the trail and dinner in our cosy dining tent.